mth229/mth229.github.io/calculator.md

 ```

 This is because the value `2.0` will use floating point arithmetic
 which has a much wider range of values.
-(The `julia` documentation
+(The `Julia` documentation
 sends you to this interesting blog post
 [johndcook](http://www.johndcook.com/blog/2009/04/06/anatomy-of-a-floating-point-number/),
 which indicates the largest floating point value is $2^{1023}(2 -